svelteuidev/svelteui/apps/docs/src/routes/core/accordion/+page.md

 ## Transition

-It's possible to change the chevron transition duration by modifying the prop `transitionDuration` (in milliseconds).
+It's possible to change the chevron and collapse transition duration by modifying the prop `transitionDuration` (in milliseconds).

 <Demo demo={AccordionDemos.transitionDuration} />